viviensiu/llm-zoomcamp/module 2/NOTES.md

     4. Under the newly-created Jupyter server, go to ```"Secrets and Roles"``` tab.
 Click on ```"Attach Secret Environment Variable"``` and select the API key which was previously setup in Step 1.
     5. Go to "Overview" tab and click "Start".
     6. Once the server is up, click on "Jupyter Notebook" to start the notebook.
-    7. [Optional] If you're accessing source codes from Github repo, you can set this to automatically fetch the latest updates upon restart.
+    7. [Optional] If you're accessing source codes from Github repo, under the Jupyter Server that was created, set ```Git Repos -> Restart Behavior``` to reclone to automatically fetch the latest updates in your Git repo upon restart.
 Note that changes made in SaturnCloud is not pushed to your Github.

 ### 2.3 HuggingFace and Google FLAN T5
 - Create [starter notebook](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/02-open-source/starter.ipynb) locally.